lostincalibasas/lostincalibasas/README.md

 -
 Hi there! 👋 I'm @lostincalibasas
 About Me
-I'm a passionate data scientist with a deep love for turning data into insights and solutions.
-My journey in the world of data and AI is fueled by curiosity and a commitment to making a meaningful impact.
+I'm a passionate data scientist with a deep love for turning data into insights and solutions.</br> My journey in the world of data and AI is fueled by curiosity and a commitment to making a meaningful impact.

 🔍 What I'm Interested In
 * Exploring the depths of data science and machine learning.